Tech companies put on notice as Australia passes world-first social media ban for under-16s

 It’s the world’s toughest response yet to a problem that has seen other countries impose restrictions but not hold companies accountable for breaches of a nationwide ban.
 The ban is expected to apply to Snapchat, TikTok, Facebook, Instagram, Reddit and X, but that list could expand.

-Prime Minister Anthony Albanese told legislators that “every serious government” was grappling with the impact of social media on young people, and the leaders he’d spoken to had applauded Australia’s initiative on the issue.

 “We know that social media can be a weapon for bullies, a platform for peer pressure, a driver of anxiety, a vehicle for scammers.
-And worst of all, a tool for online predators,” he told Parliament on Monday.
+And worst of all, a tool for online predators,” he said.

-Defending the age limit of 16, he said children at that age are better able to spot “the fakes and the danger.”

 The bill was backed by most members of Australia’s main opposition party, the Liberal Party, with Liberal Sen. Maria Kovacic describing it as a “pivotal moment in our country.”